akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ### Command handler

-The command handler is a function with 3 parameters for the `ActorContext`, current `State`, and `Command`.
+The command handler is a function with 3 parameters for the `PersistentActorContext`, current `State`, and `Command`.

 A command handler returns an `Effect` directive that defines what event or events, if any, to persist.
 @java[Effects are created using a factory that is returned via the `Effect()` method]